yavuztas/stackoverflow-webservice/README.md

 library.
 However, Spring supports a good level of cache abstraction so we can configure a more powerful, distributed cache provider like Hazelcast later if we need.
 You can find the Caffeine configuration about caching like size, ttl, etc. in `application.properties` file.

+6. Since our web service is public, we may consider to cache some other endpoints like `/question/all` and `/question/{questionId}` to prevent hammering over on our database.

 ### Notes About Security
 This web service designed without security.
 Ideally in production, accessing end points should be restricted in network level (like: DMZ, firewall configurations, ip restriction, etc.) unless there is a requirement to make them public.